jacderida/devbox/README.md

 ### Connect to the Network

-Run the following commands to set the keyboard layout, connect to my current wireless network and set the system clock.
+Run the following commands to set the keyboard layout, and if you don't have a wired connection, connect to my current wireless network and set the system clock.

 ```
 loadkeys uk
+# If we don't have a wired connection
 iwctl station wlan0 scan
 iwctl station wlan0 get-networks
 iwctl station wlan0 connect TALKTALK616BF3